CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/05-predict-incoming-cashflow.md

     ![](media/ex5-t3-step15.png)

-16. The job has started creating and opened in the browser.
+16. The job has started creating and has opened in the browser.
 Use the **Refresh** button to monitor the current state.

     > **Note**: Training will take approximately 15-20 minutes.